SlimeKnights/slimeknights.github.io/docs/index.md

 * [**Mantle Commands**](commands/mantle): Documentation for all commands added by Mantle.

 ## JSON Format

+The following pages cover pages on general JSON formats, which may be used in data packs, resource packs, or thing packs:

 * [**Basic Types**](json/basic-types): Common types of fields that occur in various JSON formats.
 * [**Conditions**](json/conditions): Format for JSON condition types added by SlimeKnights mods.
 * [**Ingredients**](json/ingredients): JSON object representing the input to a recipe, which is able to list all matching entries.